yourhomeboy21/computational-astrophysics-journey/README.md

 [![Open In Colab](https://google.com)](https://google.com)

-I am a Physics student documenting my transition into computational astrophysics through numerical simulations.
+I am a bscit student documenting my transition into computational astrophysics through numerical simulations.
 My goal is to build a foundation in high-performance computing and celestial mechanics.

 ---